alangrainger/share-note/CONTRIBUTING.md

 Implemented in `src/crypto.ts`:

 - **AES-GCM-256.** Key is a 256-bit value derived from `crypto.getRandomValues(64-byte seed)` via PBKDF2 (`SHA-256`, 100k iters, zero salt — the seed is already 64 bytes of entropy).
-- **Chunked at 2000 plaintext chars.** Each chunk's IV is derived deterministically from its index.
-This is safe **only because every note has a fresh random key**.
-If you ever change the encryption model so keys are reused across notes, the IV scheme must change too.
+- **Chunked at 2000 plaintext chars.
+Each chunk uses a fresh random 12-byte IV** generated via `crypto.getRandomValues(new Uint8Array(12))`.
+The IVs are base64-encoded into the `payload.ivs` array, parallel to `payload.ciphertext`.
+The wire-format change is also reflected server-side: plugins >= 1.5.0 are served a `decrypt.js` that reads `ivs[index]`; older plugins still get the legacy deterministic template. **Do not reintroduce deterministic IVs.** The roundtrip + IV-uniqueness regression tests in `crypto.test.ts` guard against this.
 - **Key encoding.** The base64-encoded 256-bit key is sliced to 43 characters (the unpadded base64 length) and appended to the share URL after `#`.
 The server never sees the fragment.
 - **Re-shares reuse the existing key**, parsed out of the existing `share_link` frontmatter, so URLs stay stable across updates.
+With random per-chunk IVs, re-using the key across re-shares is safe.

 `sha1` is used for content-dedup hashing only — it is not used for any security-bearing decision. `sha256` is used for the request-signing digest and the local UID derivation. `shortHash` (`sha256(...).slice(0, 32)`) is the UID format.

 ### Reading-mode rendering quirks

-Several timeouts in `src/note.ts` exist because Obsidian's renderer is async and lazy:
+Several timeouts exist because Obsidian's renderer is async and lazy.
+All of these live in `src/pipeline/capture.ts` (the snapshot step) except the view-state restore, which is in `src/pipeline/share-service.ts`:

 - The **600 ms wait** after `setViewState({mode: 'preview'})` is from issue [#162](https://github.com/alangrainger/share-note/discussions/162).
 Reading mode is "set" before it has finished rendering.
 Don't reduce this without manual testing.
 - The **`applyScroll(0)` + 100 ms wait** before capturing element styles ensures `.markdown-preview-pusher`'s top margin reflects the unscrolled state (banner themes read this).
-- The **`querySelectorAll` polling loop** waits for enough of the tail sections of a long note to render before reading them.
+- The **`sampleRenderedHtml` polling loop** in `capture.ts` waits for enough of the tail sections of a long note to render before reading them.
 This is the trickiest part of the pipeline — if a long note publishes with empty sections at the bottom, this is where to look.
+Constants (`RENDER_POLL_MAX_TICKS`, `SHORT_NOTE_SECTION_COUNT`, `RENDER_TAIL_WINDOW`, `RENDER_TAIL_RENDERED_THRESHOLD`) are tuned empirically; the comments explain each.

 Reading mode is restored at the end via `leaf.setViewState(startMode)` with a 200 ms timeout — required even though `setViewState` is awaited.
+The restore happens in the orchestrator (`ShareService.share`), not in capture, because capture has no business knowing about restoration.

 ### Undocumented Obsidian APIs

 The plugin reaches into a few Obsidian internals.
 These are marked with `@ts-ignore` / `@ts-expect-error` and are the most likely things to break when Obsidian updates:

 - `app.workspace.getActiveFileView()` — used instead of `getLeaf()` because the latter doesn't return `previewMode` on pinned notes.
+Called inside `ShareService.share()` (`src/pipeline/share-service.ts`).
 - `leaf.view.previewMode.applyScroll(0)` — used to scroll to top before capture.
+In `src/pipeline/capture.ts`.
 - `leaf.view.modes.preview.renderer` — the `sections[]` array we poll, plus `parsing`, `previewEl`, `pusherEl`.
+In `src/pipeline/capture.ts`; the local typing is the `Renderer` / `ViewModes` interface in the same file.
-- `app.customCss.theme` — the currently-selected theme name, stored so we can show it in settings.
+- `app.customCss.theme` — the currently-selected theme name, captured inside the `recordUploadedTheme` callback wired by `ShareService` so the upload-css step can record it on the server.
 - `app.plugins.getPlugin('obsidian-excalidraw-plugin').ea.createSVG(filesource)` — for rendering Excalidraw drawings to SVG at share time.
+Wired by `ShareService` into the `getExcalidrawSvg` callback that `uploadMedia` uses, so `upload-media.ts` itself doesn't touch `app.plugins`.

 If a plugin release breaks after an Obsidian update, this list is the first place to check.